Caliber619/lane-detection-using-cnn/README.md

-# Lane Detection System using CAN (Lane Assistance)
+# Lane Detection System using CNN (Lane Assistance)

 ## 📌 Abstract
 In today’s fast-moving world, vehicles are essential for daily life, but this also increases the risk of accidents.
 Autonomous driving functions are becoming more prevalent to enhance safety.
 This project utilizes **Convolutional Neural Networks (CNN)** and **Fuzzy Logic** to extract key features from road images and predict lane positions.
 The lane detection system is improved using a dual model based on instance segmentation, leveraging **Keras** and **TensorFlow** for deep learning-based lane detection.
 This system is designed for **real-time implementation**, ensuring quick response and accuracy.